Master of Music

 - OCOMP-662Stylistic Adaptations in Film Scoring

-- OCOMP-677Sampling and Synthesis in Film Scoring: Electronic and Textural Resources
+- OCOMP-677Synthesis, Sampling, and Sound Design in Film Scoring: Electronic and Textural Resources

 - OCOMP-693Culminating Experience in Film Scoring 1

 - OCOMP-695Culminating Experience in Film Scoring 2

 How to Apply